-The plot is a meticulously constructed story of a man who plans to have his adulterous wife murdered, and the “gentlemanly” cat and mouse game that ensues with the investigating police inspector after the plan goes awry when the wife managed to kill her attacker.
+The plot is a meticulously constructed story of a man who plans to have his adulterous wife murdered, and the “gentlemanly” cat and mouse game that ensues between the investigating police inspector and the husband after the plan goes awry.
 The film has a history of being considered second class Hitchcock, yet a closer look reveals this not to be so.
-The main reason for the second class status has stuck is the criticism film is too stage bound, Hitchcock did not open it up.
-However, the director has worked in confined quarters before, for example in “Lifeboat” and once again in “Rope.”
+The main reason for the second class status has stuck is the criticism the film is too stage bound, Hitchcock did not open it up.
+However, the director has worked in confined quarters before, for example in Lifeboat and once again in Rope.
 Hitchcock overcomes the stage bound, talky limitations of the play through exquisite camera movement, mood and a continually growing tension.
 Making a claustrophobic play cinematic is actually the kind of creative challenge Hitchcock thrived on for years.

 Filming in color was still fairly new to Hitchcock (this was his third color film after “Rope” and “Under Capricorn.”) yet he uses it superbly.
 In an early scene, we see Tony Wendice (Ray Milland) and his wife Margot (Grace Kelly) having breakfast.
 Kelly, dressed lovely in white, is reading the newspaper.
 She reads that mystery author Mark Halliday (Bob Cummings) will be arriving on the Queen Mary.
 Hitchcock then quickly cuts to a close up of Kelly, now dressed in red, kissing her lover Halliday.
 In this quick sequence we see Kelly, the epitome of the cool icy Hitchcock blonde go from a sweet virginal looking housewife into the arms of her adulterous lover.
 Also note that Kelly’s wardrobe in the film goes from light virginal colors that turn grayish and finally to black as she goes from the victim of a crime, to being accused of murder.